lsst/partition/docs/partitioning.md

 The Partitioning Scheme
 -----------------------

-The celestial sphere is divided into latitude angle“stripes” of fixed height H.
+The celestial sphere is divided into latitude angle “stripes” of fixed height H.
 For each stripe, a width W is computed such that any two points in the stripe with longitude angles separated by at least W have angular separation of at least H. The stripe is then broken into an integral number of chunks of